goravjindal/oldgoravjindal.github.io/_cstheoryrss/2025-07-08-arxiv-data-structures-and-algorithms-quantum-algorithms-for-bandits-with-knapsacks-with-improved-regret-and-time-complexities.md

 ---
 layout: post
 category: cstheoryrss
-title: "arXiv: Data Structures and Algorithms: Quantum Algorithms for Bandits with Knapsacks with Improved Regret and Time Complexities"
+title: "arXiv: Data Structures and Algorithms: Quantum Algorithms for Bandits with Knapsacks with Improved Regret and"
 date: 2025-07-08T00:00:00
 ---